Habitat Artist Doors Project - Habitat for Humanity of Greater Sacramento

 Interested participating artists were encouraged to submit an online Request For Proposal (RFP) .

 All proposals must have been received by January 13th .
-Proposals are currently being thoughtfully reviewed by our panel of pre-selected jurors.
-Final projects will be announced and the artists notified on January 20th.
+Proposals were thoughtfully reviewed by our panel of pre-selected jurors.

 For more information on our Habitat Doors project, the selection process, guidelines for participation, and our judges panel – click here